Mitsubishi Adjust Position of the Steering Wheel

 - Position the steering wheel vertically to your chest height.
 Ensure your seat is in the correct position while adjusting the wheel!

 - Now, position the distance the steering wheel sits away from you by pushing or pulling it.
-Note: you do not want the steering wheel to be in your chest; this can be fatal in an accident.
-And you also do not want to be reaching for the steering wheel so much that you are locking your arms; this is also dangerous in an accident, uncomfortable, and bad for your arms.
+Note: You do not want the steering wheel in your chest; this can be fatal in an accident.
+You also do not want to reach for the steering wheel so much that you are locking your arms; this is also dangerous in an accident, uncomfortable, and bad for your arms.

-- Once you have positioned the steering wheel correctly, hold it with one arm and lock the lever back in place by pushing it up.
-Check to ensure the steering wheel stays in position by trying to move it.
-That’s it, and you are done!
+- Once you have positioned the steering wheel correctly, hold it with one arm and push the lever back in place.
+Then, check to ensure the steering wheel stays in position by trying to move it.
+That’s it—you are done!

-What is the correct position I should grab the steering wheel while driving?
+What is the correct position in which I should grab the steering wheel while driving?

-It is recommended to grab the steering wheel at the 9 o’clock and 3’oclock positions.
+It is recommended that you grab the steering wheel at the 9 and 3 o’clock positions.
 This will prevent your arms from hurting in an airbag collision and promote good posture and overall driving technique.

 What else should I know about steering?

 You can also work on your driving technique.
 Use the pull-push method when taking turns.
-This means to pull in the direction you are turning with one hand, relax the other and move it down to the bottom of the steering wheel in the crotch area.
-Then grab the steering wheel with a relaxed hand and push in the direction of the turn.
+This means to pull in the direction you are turning with one hand, relax the other, and move it down to the bottom of the steering wheel in the crotch area.
+Then, grab the steering wheel with a relaxed hand and push toward the turn.
 This is more ideal than the “crossover method,” crossing arms over while turning.
 There’s no chance of fumbling your arms, and it doesn’t cause you to twist your torso or extend your shoulders.

 Vehicle Applications